chrispader/EyeMind/README.md

 The test cases for the EyeMind App are written using the playwright library (i.e., https://playwright.dev/).
 They can be found under [EyeMindApp/test/tests/playwright](EyeMindApp/test/tests/playwright)

-To run the automated testing procedure using the following terminal commands
+To run the automated testing procedure, use the following terminal commands

 - Start the Eye-Tracking Server in Test Mode